 Puppies need to be taught that grooming is an enjoyable experience from an early age so they look forward to being brushed and don't get upset when their ears or feet are touched.
 It's a good idea to check a Dachshunds ears on a regular basis and to clean them when necessary.

-Although small in stature, Dachshunds need to be given quite a lot of daily exercise for them to be truly happy, well balanced dogs.
-A minimum of an hour a day is necessary which means taking a dog out for a quick walk in the morning of 20 minutes or so, but in the afternoon, their walk needs to be longer and ideally it should be around 40 minutes or so.
-As previously mentioned, if not given enough exercise on a daily basis, these little dogs can develop some unwanted and destructive behavioural issues which includes suffering from separation anxiety.
+Although small in stature Dachshunds need to be given quite a lot of daily exercise for them to be truly happy well balanced dogs.
+A minimum of an hour a day is necessary which means taking a dog out for a quick walk in the morning of 20 minutes or so but in the afternoon their walk needs to be longer and ideally it should be around 40 minutes or so.
+As previously mentioned if not given enough exercise every day these little dogs can develop some unwanted and destructive behavioural issues which includes suffering from separation anxiety.

-If you are looking to buy a Dachshund, you would need to pay anything from £500 to over £1600 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Dachshund in northern England would be £20.39 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of April 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+If you are looking to buy a Dachshund you would need to pay anything from £500 to over £1600 for a well-bred pedigree puppy.
+Insurance costs should also be factored in when buying a dachshund.
+The cost of insuring a male 3-year-old Dachshund in northern England would be £20.39 a month for basic cover but for a lifetime policy this would set you back £41.22 a month (quote as of April 2016).
+When insurance companies calculate a pet's premium they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed.

-When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
+When it comes to food costs you need to buy the best quality food whether wet or dry to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £30 - £40 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with a Dachshund and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £1000 a year.
+On top of this you would need to factor in veterinary costs if you want to share your home with a Dachshund and this includes their initial vaccinations their annual boosters the cost of neutering or spaying your dog when the time is right and then their yearly health checks all of which quickly adds up to over a £1000 a year.

-As a rough guide, the average cost to keep and care for a Dachshund would be between £60 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide the average cost to keep and care for a Dachshund would be between £60 to £100 a month depending on the level of insurance cover you opt to buy for your dog but this does not include the initial cost of buying a well-bred pedigree Dachshund puppy.